Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

 - Fixed Amalia of Oldenburg being a transgender icon :sadge:
 - balkfm_croatia.300 will not try to add a journal that already exists
 - Added scope assertions to the options in balkfm_romania.004/5
+- Added handling for headtaking modifiers in the event MON or TUR are dead
 - Several small localization mistakes